Robert-van-Engelen/Forth500/manual.md

 The `0e+0` word is predefined.
 This word takes only 2 bytes of code space instead of the 14 bytes to store floating point literals in code (2 bytes code plus 12 bytes for the float).
-To save memory, you can also use `S>F` and `D>F` to push small whole numbers on the floating point stack, which use only 6 bytes and 8 bytes of code space, respectively.
+To save memory, you can also use `S>F` and `D>F` to push small whole numbers on the floating point stack, which require only 6 bytes and 8 bytes of code space, respectively.

 A floating point value requires 12 bytes of storage for the sign, exponent and the binary-coded decimal mantissa with 10 or 20 digits: